ThanhHung2112/Flutter_GPT/README.md

       ),
     )
 ````
-This trick is quite handy while building code, as it allows you to save time and resources.
+This trick is quite handy while building code, as it allows you to save time and resources and it still works until 31.07.23.

 ## Acknowledgements